aalitor/AltoMultiThreadDownloadManager-master/README.md

 # AltoMultiThreadDownloadManager-master
- Download accelerator library and demo
+ Download accelerator library and demo.
+You can make your own Download Accelerator like IDM, FlashGet etc. using this library.

 This library provides multithreading download over Http.
 Using multithreading download speed can be 8x much faster.